John Freeman (rugby): International honours

-Johnny Freeman was paid a joining fee of £1,050 by Halifax in 1954 (based on increases in average earnings, this would be approximately £62,730 in 2013).

-Club records

-Johnny Freeman holds Halifax's tries in a season record with 48 scored in the 1956–57 season, and the tries in a career record with 290 scored between 1954 and 1967.

-Testimonial match

-Johnny Freeman's Testimonial match at Halifax took place in 1967 against Keighley at Thrum Hall, Halifax.

-Career appraisal
+Playing style

-In the book "The Glory of Their Times: Crossing the Colour Line in Rugby League", Robert Gate's description of Johnny Freeman was… "It appeared that every time Freeman got the ball he scored or at least threatened to score.
+In the book "The Glory of Their Times: Crossing the Colour Line in Rugby League", Robert Gate's description of Johnny Freeman was...
+"It appeared that every time Freeman got the ball he scored or at least threatened to score.
 Certainly the crowds began to expect miracles when he was in possession.
 Here was a man who could go the length of the field, who could break tackles when apparently held, who could find that extra gear, when already seemingly flat out, who could go past defenders on the inside or the outside, who would be first to any kick forward and who could pluck interception tries out of nothing.
 He had star quality, good looks and an effortless movement which was captivating."

-Honoured at Halifax

-Johnny Freeman is a Halifax Hall of Fame Inductee.